OceanLabs/iOS-Print-SDK/Kite-SDK/docs/social_photo_sources.md

 }
     ```

-4. Xcode 7 includes some new security features.
+4. iOS includes a security feature called App Transport Security.
 In order to connect to the social services above you will need to add some more exceptions to your project's info plist file (in addition to the ones that Kite requires).
 We need to add forward secrecy exceptions for Facebook's and Instagram's CDNs.
 The following is what you need to copy your app's info plist, which includes anything that is needed by Kite as well:
 ```
 <key>LSApplicationQueriesSchemes</key>